ev2-1/minetest-go/README.md

 	Will probably be renamed to `http_media` and `basic_media` will be "normal" mt-protokoll

 - nodemetas from json file (`json_nodemeta`) for documentation please wait or contact me (TODO)

+# Thanks to

+- anon55555 for the AMAZING mt package

+- himbeerserverDE for being able to steal most of the networking code

+- **NOT** minetest, as i hate the technical documentation (non existant)